Sorry, you need to enable JavaScript to visit this website.

 Enquiries regarding this scheme should be directed to the Rural Fire Service on (02) 8741 5555.

-Trees Mosman mobile app
+Trees Mosman Mobile App

 Created by Mosman Council’s tree experts, Trees Mosman offers a simplified way to submit a tree permit application, request a street tree planting, report suspicious tree work and determine tree protection zones when planning construction or development works.